 - Select your project, and check you meet the eligibility and selection criteria;

-- Contact the Primary Supervisor, Dr Frances Sussmilch, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Frances Sussmilch, to discuss your suitability and the projects requirements; and

 - Click here to submit an application by the closing date listed above.